 Artists Aleesha Nandhra and Hassan Vawda represented Iniva at #MyWestminster Day on Paddington Recreation Ground at the end of June, delivering a community led zine making and mono-printing workshop in the park for families.
 Forthcoming workshops in the new year, include collaborations with Pimlico Academy, Mosaic Community Trust and more.

-The workshops kicked off at the end of May with some serious beats and lyrics laid down by members of ETAT (Encouragement Through the Arts and Talking) in a sound and hip hop inspired workshop that has since seen the launch of a 12″ vinyl EP (SOLD OUT) and a limited edition artists print.
+The programme of workshops was kicked off at the end of May 2019 with some serious beats and lyrics laid down by members of ETAT (Encouragement Through the Arts and Talking) in a sound and hip hop inspired workshop that has since seen the launch of a 12″ vinyl EP (SOLD OUT) and a limited edition artists print.
 The workshop was led by artist and musician Shepherd Manyika and supported by Iniva facilitator Hassan Vawda.
-The 8 track EP and a limited edition print by the artist will be available to purchase soon.

 Artist and illustrator Aleesha Nandhra led a day of activist zine making workshops at Caxton Youth Organisation in Abbots Manor.
 Caxton works with disabled young people who live in the City of Westminster to develop independent living, educational, health and social skills in order to promote inclusion, participation and effective citizenship.
 Aleesha led a group of young people in mono printing and collage, creating imagery that will form a new zine for the library collection.
 The workshop used books selected from the Stuart Hall Library such as Rock Against Racism and monographs of Chila Burman and Lubaina Himid alongside the Emotional Learning Card set “What do you feel?” to inspire and spark the young people’s imaginations.